 Sehwag makes 293 against Sri Lanka

 Virender Sehwag nearly became the first man to score three triple-centuries in Test cricket.
-The fans who had come to watch him set the record on day three of the Mumbai Test against Sri Lanka were in for a disappointment as he fell in the fourth over of the day, having added just nine to his overnight score: he finished on a manic 293 off 254 balls with 40 fours and seven sixes.
+The fans who had come to watch him set the record on day three of the Mumbai Test against Sri Lanka were in for a disappointment as he fell in the fourth over of the day, having added just nine to his overnight score: he finished on a manic 293 off 254 balls, with 40 fours and seven sixes.
 Sehwag became the third fastest Indian to 6000 Test runs during the innings.

 Mike Atherton's finest hour.
-Nobody gave England a prayer when they were set 479 to win or 165 overs to survive by South Africa in the second Test in Johannesburg.
+Nobody gave England a prayer when they were set 479 to win or 165 overs to survive by South Africa in the second Test, in Johannesburg.
 But Atherton was still there at the bitter end after 643 minutes and 492 balls of gallant resistance.
 He made 185 not out, his highest Test score, and got through the last two sessions with Jack Russell, who drove the South Africans to distraction with a 235-ball 29.
-It was a great match for Russell, who took a Test-record 11 catches in the match.
+It was a great game for Russell, who took a Test-record 11 catches in the match.
 When he caught Clive Eksteen off Dominic Cork on the fourth day, Russell broke Bob Taylor's record of ten dismissals in a Test.
 Taylor was present in Johannesburg when Russell pouched No. 11.
 Atherton and Russell shared the Man-of-the-Match award for the Test.

 The Gabba hosted one of the most extraordinary days in Test history.
 There were 102 runs and 20 wickets after lunch as England and Australia fought to let each other have use of the stickiest of rain-affected wickets in Brisbane.
 They could hardly declare quickly enough.
 Australia eventually won by 70 runs - thanks mainly to getting their first innings in before the damaging storm - in spite of a brilliant 62 not out from Len Hutton.